mefranklin6/ECS-DeviceDefiner/README.md

 ## Getting Started

 1. Run this tool on a workstation with modern Python installed.

-Optional: install `paramiko` for SFTP export if you don't have it already.
+    - Optional: install `paramiko` for SFTP export if you don't have it already.

         ```powershell
         pip install -r requirements.txt
         ```

+    - Optional: Place this repo in the root of your projects directory.
+If your project structure includes `src/hardware/hardware.py` to instantiate your ProcessorDevice's, then the processor will be pre-filled for you upon execution.

 2. Fill out the fields ("Alias" is an added attribute which is just a "Friendly Name" to refer to the device).
 3. Click `Generate and Add`.
 Add more devices if needed.